Onshore natural gas

 Currently, 100% of the natural gas used in Nova Scotia homes, businesses and electricity generating facilities either comes from, or flows through, the United States.

-Nova Scotia has about 7 trillion cubic feet of onshore natural gas.
+Nova Scotia has estimated about 7 trillion cubic feet of onshore natural gas in just two of many sedimentary basins in the province.
 That’s enough gas to meet the province’s needs for 200 years.
 Currently, there’s no commercial production underway.

 The Government of Nova Scotia is preparing to attract new investment to responsibly develop natural gas projects here so that Nova Scotians benefit from the economic value in our natural resources and existing infrastructure.